evgeniya-sotirova/EdiGEM12/README.md

 5.ka
 // Combines 3. and 4.

-The file "Electron Transfer - Process Description.pdf" contains a detailed description of the used information and assutions in the modelling.
+The file "Electron Transfer - Process Description.pdf" contains a detailed description of the used information and assumptions in the modelling.

 - - -
 (*) More about Kappa and rule-based modelling can be found at http://kappalanguage.org/.